-Home Occupation Any use that is customarily conducted within a dwelling by the inhabitants thereof which is secondary to the use of the dwelling for residential purposes and does not change the character of the building or the character of the neighborhood.
+Home Occupation Any use that is customarily conducted within a dwelling by the inhabitants thereof, and the use of a portion of a dwelling or portion of an accessory building must be clearly secondary and incidental to the said dwelling and subordinate to the primary use of the premises as a residence.
+It must not change the character of the building or the character of the neighborhood.
+[Amended March 10, 2020]

-Junk Yard Any lot used for the purpose of storing or reclamation of automobiles, their parts, unwanted appliances, scrap metal and other material.Lot A parcel of land of sufficient size to meet minimum zoning requirements for use, building coverage, setback, and area.
+Junk Yard Any lot used for the purpose of storing or reclamation of automobiles, their parts, unwanted appliances, scrap metal and other material.

+Lot A parcel of land of sufficient size to meet minimum zoning requirements for use, building coverage, setback, and area.